mariuscaptari/chatapp/README.md

 ### Database

+While we use **Redis** as a message broker for our backend, it is also used a key-value store, making it a non primary databse used by our application.

 *Why **Cassandra?***

 Cassandra is a database that trades strong consistency for availability, which in the case of a real time chat application is ideal.
 Furthermore, Cassandra excels at storing time-series data (such as our chat data), where old data does not need to be updated, and reads are very fast.